-Feng et al.,(2017) offer an inventive experimental examination of the influence of SCI on the performance of automobile manufacturing firms in China.
+Feng et al., (2017) offer an inventive experimental examination of the influence of SCI on the performance of automobile manufacturing firms in China.

 As an energetic competence, SCI positively links to operational performance.
-Li, N.,(2015) also discloses the effect of SCI on the operational performance of manufacturers in diverse countries.
+Li, N.,(2015) effect of SCI on the operational performance of manufacturers in diverse countries.